Writer. Educator. Speaker.

 Michael Leali (he/him/his) is an award-winning writer and veteran educator.
 He earned his MFA in writing for children and young adults from Vermont College of Fine Arts, where he wrote the first draft of his second novel, Matteo.
 His widely-praised debut novel, The Civil War of Amos Abernathy, won the prestigious Golden Kite Award in 2023 and was a finalist for the Lambda Literary award among many other honors.

-Michael’s next middle grade novel, The Truth About Triangles, will be available nationwide on May 21, 2024 from HarperCollins Children’s.
+Michael’s third middle grade novel, The Truth About Triangles, is a 2025 ALA Rainbow Reads List selection and on the 2025 Maine Student Book Award list.
 Born and raised in the suburbs of Chicago, Illinois, Michael currently lives in the San Francisco Bay Area with his partner and many, many books.

 The Truth About Triangles